-In 2019, he dedicated himself to explore the emerging art platforms on blockchain, quickly establishing himself as a reference in this field.
-His works are exhibited and sold on NFT platforms such as SuperRare, Foundation, Makersplace, and KnownOrigin and many more.
+In 2019, he began experimenting with the emerging blockchain art platforms, quickly establishing himself as a key figure in the crypto art movement.
+His works have been exhibited and sold on NFT platforms such as SuperRare, Foundation, MakersPlace, and KnownOrigin, among others.
+He also participated in digital biennials such as The Iconic Biennale and The Wrong Digital Biennale.

 Instagram